medleyjs/medley/docs/Hooks.md

 + [`'onSend'`](#onSend-hook)
 + [`'onFinished'`](#onFinished-hook)

 Check out the [lifecycle docs](Lifecycle.md) to see where each hook is executed in the request lifecycle.

-Hooks are affected by Medley's encapsulation, and can thus be scoped to selected routes.
+Hooks follow Medley's encapsulation model, and can thus be scoped to specific routes.
 See the [Encapsulation](#encapsulation) section for more information.

 <a id="onRequest-preHandler-hooks"></a>